DAVID GREENE, HOST:

 KEVIN MCCORMALLY: I'm happy to be here.

-GREENE: So I have to say this, as we've been researching the series that we've been doing, there are a few deductions that just caught my eyes, ones I didn't expect, and one is a tax deduction for gambling losses?
+GREENE: So I have to say, as we've been researching this series that we've been doing, there are a few deductions that just caught my eyes; ones I didn't expect.
+And one is a tax deduction for gambling losses?

 MCCORMALLY: Well, it's there, but it's sort of misleading.

 MCCORMALLY: Because first of all, you only get to deduct your losses if you report your winnings...

 MCCORMALLY: ...and only up to the level of your winnings.
 So if you win $5,000 and honestly report that $5,000, you can deduct $5,000, but only if you itemize deductions.
 Three-quarters of the people don't itemize.
 They're still expected to report their winnings but they don't get to deduct their losses.

 GREENE: OK.
 So if I go on a weekend in Vegas and lose a ton, it's not like I can kind of make the losses a little better by deducting it.
 (LAUGHTER)

 MCCORMALLY: Uncle Sam doesn't really want to subsidize that.